aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/05_write.md

 Quantum ESPRESSO failing to recognize the crystal symmetry.
 By default, the crystal cell used by critic2 is written to the QE input template.
 To reduce the cell to a primitive, use NEWCELL with the PRIMITIVE keyword before writing the file.
+The optional parameter to the QE input writer (`rklength.i`) is the length parameter (rk-length) that determines the density of the k-point grid (using VASP's formula).

 A tessel input (extension `.tess`) and a critic2 input using the (.cri or .incritic) can be written.
 Tessel is a program for graphical